Sinaloa: History

 After the Mexican War of Independence, Sinaloa was joined with Sonora as the Estado de Occidente, but in 1830 it separated to become the 20th state of the First Mexican Republic, with Culiacán as its capital.
 During the Second French Intervention in Mexico (1862–1867), several battles occurred in Sinaloa, including the defense of Mazatlán and the Battle of San Pedro, where republican forces led by Antonio Rosales resisted French and Mexican imperial troops to maintain control of the Pacific coast.

 The Porfiriato era was marked by the administration of Francisco Cañedo, who served multiple non-consecutive terms from 1877 to 1909.
-Cañedo oversaw modernization efforts in Sinaloa, including the expansion of railroads, the improvement of Mazatlán’s port, and the promotion of agricultural exports.
-Los Mochis was founded in 1893 by American settlers led by Albert K. Owen as part of a cooperative agricultural and industrial colony, envisioned around utopian socialism.
+Cañedo oversaw modernization efforts in Sinaloa, including the expansion of railroads, the improvement of Mazatlán's port, and the promotion of agricultural exports.
+Los Mochis was founded in 1893 by American settlers led by Albert K. Owen as part of the Topolobampo cooperative agricultural and industrial colony, envisioned around utopian socialism.
 During the Mexican Revolution, Sinaloa saw early clashes between Maderistas and Díaz's Federal Army, and later naval engagements between Huertistas and Constitutionalists for control of the port of Topolobampo.

 In the postrevolutionary period, extensive irrigation projects such as the Sanalona, Miguel Hidalgo, and Humaya dams converted vast tracts of arid land into fertile farmland.
 State investment, credit, and land reform promoted large-scale production of wheat, rice, tomatoes, and other export-oriented crops, which led to the state being named "the granary of Mexico".
 Industrial and urban development accelerated in cities such as Culiacán, Mazatlán, and Los Mochis, which became regional centers of agribusinesses, food processing, and tourism.

-Beginning in the mid-20th century, poppy and cannabis cultivation took root in the remote mountainous regions of the Sierra Madre Occidental, giving rise to a narcotics economy that would later shape the Sinaloa Cartel, one of Mexico’s largest criminal organizations.
+Beginning in the mid-20th century, poppy and cannabis cultivation took root in the remote mountainous regions of the Sierra Madre Occidental, giving rise to a narcotics economy that would later shape the Sinaloa Cartel, one of Mexico's largest criminal organizations.
 In 2008, the federal government launched Operation Sinaloa, deploying military and police forces to curb cartel activity across the region during the Mexican drug war.
 Since then, the state has experienced recurring cycles of violence, most markedly the Battle of Culiacán in October 2019, and the 2023 Sinaloa unrest, when clashes between security forces and cartel members brought the state capital to a standstill.
 Ongoing infighting in the Sinaloa Cartel has continued to drive instability in parts of the region.